rui314/chibicc/README.md

         which are needed by shared objects explicitly included in the link.
     -soname <arg> create a symbolic link (replace if it already exists) between <arg> and <output> before calling the linker.
         Example ... -soname libcurl.so.4 -o .libs/libcurl.so.4.8.0 creates a symbolic link beetween libcurl.so.4.8.0 and libcurl.so.4.
+    -dumpmachine it's required by some projects returns x86_64-linux-gnu\n \
     chibicc [ -o <path> ] <file>

 ## Examples